 Who this article on experienced scuba diver depths is aimed at

-I know the question about what are common depths for experienced scuba divers is asked quite often.
-But it's usually asked by people who are looking to learn to scuba dive.
-Or by beginner scuba divers.
+I know the question about what are common depths for experienced scuba divers is asked quite frequently.
+But it’s usually asked by those looking to learn to scuba dive or beginner scuba divers.

 If you are already an experience scuba diver you are unlikely to be asking this question, if that makes sense.